pnicto/erp2gcal/README.md

 # erp2gcal

-Script to help add classes in google calendar from erp.
+Script to help add classes in google calendar from erp (with minimal effort from user side).

 ## Usage